 Informal FallacyTaxonomy: Logical Fallacy > Informal Fallacy

-An informal fallacy is one that is not formal, that is, it is a type of fallacy in which the content of the argument is relevant to its fallaciousness, or which is fallacious for dialectical, epistemological, or linguistic reasons―see the Exposure, below.
-Typically, informal fallacies occur in non-deductive reasoning, which relies on content as well as form for cogency.
+Frequently, but not exclusively, informal fallacies occur in non-deductive reasoning, which relies on content as well as form for cogency.
 Also, because content is important in informal fallacies, there are cogent arguments with the form of the fallacy.
 For this reason, when forms are given in the entries for individual informal fallacies, this is for identification purposes only―that is, one cannot tell from the form alone that an instance is fallacious, since content is also relevant.
 Rather, the forms will help to differentiate between distinct types of informal fallacy.

 Example: The Straw Man Fallacy